simonsobs/nemo/README.md

 Listed below are tagged, internal releases of nemo:

-* **v18.06:** Brought up-to-date with changes that were made in tileDeck branch; this is the version used for making S16 point source catalogs (by Sigurd) and preliminary AdvACT cluster catalogs.
+* **v18.06:** Brought up-to-date with changes that were made in tileDeck branch (can run in parallel using MPI); this is the version used for making S16 point source catalogs (by Sigurd) and preliminary AdvACT cluster catalogs.
 * **v17.10:** Version of the code at the time of submission of the ACTPol cluster catalog paper.

 ## Related codes